 If you see an interesting word you don’t know, you can simply tap “add” to save it to your vocab list.

 As you can see, FluentU isn’t just for watching videos.
 It’s a unique language learning program designed to get you to total German mastery, complete with active learning tools like vocabulary lists, multimedia flashcards and more.

-Even the flashcards have something special to offer learners—they integrate video clips, imagery and audio to create rich, memorable learning experiences and help you brush up on and retain German vocabulary better than ever.
+Even the flashcards have something special to offer learners—they integrate video clips, imagery and audio to create rich, memorable learning experiences and help you brush up on German vocabulary and actually retain it better than ever.

 Not to mention, everything’s personalized to your unique learning style and personal progress.
 The algorithm for further content recommendations is based on the content you’ve been learning and mastering.
 It’s perfect for figuring out which types of video resources work best for you!

 One of the best ways to brush up on the language is to do things you’ll be doing every day anyway, but do them in German.

 The average modern day citizen of the world is on the computer a lot, using various types of programs to browse the internet, listen to music or play games.
 Why not put these programs into German?

 Most types of software have a language selection.
 Since you’re probably already familiar with how most of them function anyway, it’s a quick and easy way to get exposed to more German and pick up new words without having to look them up.
 Why create a playlist for your music when you can Playlist erstellen (create a playlist) for your Musik (music).